The ‘70s were a turbulent time in the U.S.: The war in Vietnam, Watergate, inflation, unemployment.

 This terrible global health crisis is putting a pause on many of the industry’s key economic pillars: live sports, a fall prime-time schedule anchored in new, highly anticipated releases, upfront-sold advertising — and, most importantly, a near monopoly on high quality video programming that attracts the attention and engagement of massive home audiences all day, day in and day out.

 This crisis is putting a punctuation mark on the fact that the TV industry’s premium video monopoly is over.
 In fact, it has been over for years now.
 Cable unbundling, streaming services and precision, audience-based video advertising over-the-top are a decade old.

-But, just as it took the energy crisis for U.S. consumers to wake up to the better value proposition offered by foreign-made cars at real scale, so too will this crisis cause consumers to entirely reconsider and reconfigure the way they watch video programming, and who and how they pay for it.
+But, just like it took the energy crisis for U.S. consumers to wake up to the better value proposition offered by foreign-made cars at real scale, so too will this crisis cause consumers to entirely reconsider and reconfigure the way they watch video programming, and who and how they pay for it.

 U.S. automakers never returned to the kind of market share and customer loyalty that they had pre-1970.
 Why?
 Because they were so in love with their own products, they had long since stopped worrying about their customers’ problems: boring cars that were expensive to drive, rusted out, broke down and needed to be replaced every three to five years.

 It took bankruptcies, the losses of millions of jobs and enormous customer defection until automakers grudgingly retooled, created new products, adopted true quality-controlled production and global supply chains.